q4a/gta-v-source-code-guide/Extras/Gen9-Shaders.md

 <img src="../IMG/01.png" alt="image" style="width:30%;">
 </div>

-- A warning will show in the Command Prompt Window stating you are missing an SDK, please ignore it and press any key to continue and open it with Visual Studio 2012.
+- A warning will appear in the Command Prompt Window stating you are missing an SDK, please ignore it and press any key to continue and open it with Visual Studio 2012.

 <div style="text-align:center;">
 <img src="../IMG/02.png" alt="image" style="width:50%;">
 </div>

-- If you are promoted with `Choose Default Environment Settings` Select `General Development Settings` and at `Local Help Documentation` select `None`.
+- If you are prompted with `Choose Default Environment Settings` Select `General Development Settings` and at `Local Help Documentation` select `None`.

 <div style="text-align:center;">
 <img src="../IMG/03.png" alt="image" style="width:50%;">
 </div>

-2. Once the solution loads, open the drop down menu that says `Debug` at the top, select `Configuration Manager`.
+2. Once the solution loads, open the drop-down menu that says `Debug` at the top, select `Configuration Manager`.

 <div style="text-align:center;">
 <img src="../IMG/04.png" alt="image" style="width:50%;">